AliAshooriyoon/AliAshooriyoon/README.md

 # Ali Ashooriyoon

-I'm Ali, and I'm 17 years old.
-I work as a front-end developer.
+I'm Ali, and I'm 17 years oldHi, a web developer skilled in React, Next.js, and Linux.
+I love building efficient solutions, exploring open-source projects, and turning ideas into impactful digital experiences.

 ## 🚀 About Me
-I'm a Frontend developer, and I'm a German Student🇩🇪🇩🇪.

-I love music 🎵 and Movies! 🎥
+I'm a German Student🇩🇪🇩🇪 and I love music 🎵 and Movies! 🎥

 Grumpy, committed, polite, introverted but social😶